 Your appeal will be reviewed by a special committee appointed by the President to be convened within ten (10) working days after receipt of the appeal request.
-The special committee will consist of the Co-Chairs of The President's Advisory and Communications Team (PACT) and a member of Senior Staff (not from the Division of the complaintant).
-In the event that a conflict of interest is declared, the President will appoint a replacement to the special committee from PACT.
+The special committee will consist of the Co-Chairs of Staff Council and a member of Senior Staff (not from the Division of the complainant).
+In the event that a conflict of interest is declared, the President will appoint a replacement to the special committee from Staff Council.
 The three-person committee will review all pertinent written documentation of the complaint and decide whether the investigation includes a formal meeting of the parties.
 The committee will advise the President of their findings and recommendations within ten (10) working days of the date they were first convened.
 The President will take those recommendations under advisement for her/his final decision.
 The President will issue a written decision in the matter within fifteen (15) working days of receiving the recommendation from the special committee and a copy shall be forwarded to you at that time.
 A copy of the report together with the written complaint will be placed in your personnel file.
 The President's decision shall be the College's final action on the complaint.

 Timeliness.
 The time periods prescribed in the above procedure are intended not as rigid rules, but rather as guidelines to which all are expected to adhere diligently and in good faith.
 Officials responsible for the administration of the Complaint Resolution Procedure retain the prerogative to exercise reasonable discretion to extend or waive deadlines when necessary or appropriate.